-January is in our winter here in Key West.
+January is considered to be our winter here in Key West.
 Cold fronts cause the frequent dropping of temperatures down to the low 60s and high 50s for a few days at a time.
 This can affect the shallower waters more dramatically than the reefs or deep sea.
 Winds can be higher around cold fronts but mostly of a Northerly direction.
 The Gulf of Mexico can be quite stirred up.
-We have our winter cast of fish species in town.
+We have our winter cast of fish species in town. …..
+Read More

-March starts to give way to spring here in Key West with high pressure situated over the Eastern seaboard of the USA, offering us some fresh breezes from the East.
+In March our winter starts to give way to spring here in Key West with high pressure situated over the Eastern seaboard of the USA, offering us some fresh breezes from the East.
 Deep sea fishing and reef fishing can be a bit “sporting” with higher winds and waves, but both can be rewarding.
-Backcountry fishing and flats fishing heats up.
+Backcountry fishing and flats fishing heats up with early tarpon fishing and many more surprises. ….Read More

 July is the beginning of our rainy months here in Key West, but the fishing can be fantastic with calm seas and hot, balmy days.
 Flats fishing is incredible and there are still tarpon for backcountry fishing.
 This is a great time to explore a fishing / snorkeling adventures.
 Deep sea fishing is solid.
 Lobster mini season is at the end of the month (the last consecutive Wednesday and Thursday).